koupleless/docs/content/en/docs/tutorials/module-development/module-slimming.md

 The constructed pom will be in the outputs directory and will be automatically installed in the local Maven repository.

 **Note**, this step will not upload "base-dependencies-starter" to the maven repository.
-We welcome further discussion to supplement the solution of "uploading to the maven repository/user-specified oss".
+We welcome further discussion to supplement the solution of "uploading to the maven repository".

 #### Step 2: Module modification packaging plugin and parent